open-cogsci/osdoc/content/tutorials/step-by-step-tutorial.md

 ### Append a reset_feedback item to reset the feedback variables

 We don't want our feedback to be confounded by key presses that participants have made during the instruction phase (or during previous blocks of trials).
 Therefore, we start each block of  trials by resetting the feedback variables.
 To do this we need a `reset_feedback` item.
-Select `reset_feedback` in the 'Append new item' combo-box and click on the '+' button.
+Select `reset_feedback` in the item toolbar and drag it into the `sequence`.

 ### Append a new loop, containing a new sequence, for a block of trials

 For a single trial we need a `sequence`.
 For a block of trials, we need to repeat this `sequence` multiple times.
 Therefore, for a block of trials we need to wrap a `loop` around a `sequence`.
-Select `loop` in the 'Append new item' combo-box and click on the '+' button.
-In the dialog that appears, select `sequence` under 'Create new item to use' and click on the 'Create' button.
+Select `loop` in the item toolbar and drag it into the `sequence`.
+Similarly add a new 'sequence' to this loop.
 (We will get back to this in Step 3.)

 ### Append a feedback item

 After every block of trials we want to give feedback to the participant, so that the participant knows how well he/ she is doing.
 For this we need a `feedback` item.
-Select `feedback` in the 'Append new item' combo-box and click on the '+' button.
+Select `feedback` in the item toolbar and drag it into the `sequence`.
 (We will get back to this in Step 10.)

 ### Give the new items sensible names